Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Abstract

 \section{Abstract}

 The graph isomorphism problem is considered.
-We assign modified characteristic polynomials for graphs and reduce the graph isomorphism problem to the following one.
-It is required to find out, is there such an enumeration of the graphs vertices that the polynomials of the graphs are equal.
+We assign modified $n$-variable characteristic polynomials for graphs and reduce the graph isomorphism problem to the problem of the polynomials isomorphism.
+It is required to find out, is there such a numbering of the second graph's vertices that the polynomials of the graphs are equal.

 We present algorithms for the graph isomorphism problem that use the reduction.
-We prove the propositions that justify the possibility of a numerical realization of the algorithms for the general case of the graph isomorphism problem.
-The algorithms perform equality checking of graphs modified $n$-variables characteristic polynomials.
-We show that pro\-ba\-bility of obtaining a wrong solution of the graph isomorphism problem using recursive modification of the algorithm is negligible if the algorithm parameter is sufficiently large.
-In the course of its implementation, the algorithm checks the equality of the graphs modified characteristic polynomials in predefined points.
-For $n$-vertices graph, the polynomial has $2^n$ coefficients so its value in some point cannot be evaluated directly for large enough $n$.
-We show that we may check the equality of the polynomials in predefined points without direct evaluation of the polynomials values in these points.
-We prove that, for the graphs on $n$ vertices, it is required $O(n^4)$ elementary machine operations and it is requred machine numbers with mantissa's length $O(n^2)$ to check equality of the graphs polynomials values in predefined points.
-In general, it needs an exponential time to solve the $GI$ instance using the presented approach, but in practice, it is efficient even for compuationally hard instances of the graph isomorphism problem.
+We prove the propositions that justify the possibility of numerical realization of the algorithms for the general case of the graph isomorphism problem.
+The algorithms perform equality checking of graphs polynomials.
+We show that pro\-ba\-bility of obtaining a wrong solution of the graph isomorphism problem by comparing values of graph polynomials is negligible if the mantissa length is sufficiently large.

+Since, for a graph on $n$ vertices, the graph polynomial has $2^n$ coefficients, its value at some point cannot be evaluated directly for large enough $n$.
+We show that we can check the equality of the polynomials at some points without direct evaluation of the polynomials values at these points.
+We prove that it is required $O(n^4)$ elementary machine operations and machine numbers with mantissas length $O(n^2)$ to check equality of the values for the graphs on $n$ vertices.

+For the worst, it needs an exponential from $n$ time to solve the graph isomorphism problem instance using the presented approach, but in practice, it is efficient even for well known computationally hard instances of the graph isomorphism problem.